Long ago, Waverly was a peaceful country neighborhood two miles from the city, the perfect haven for city dwellers hoping to escape the summer haze.

 Now a mix of rowhouses, farmhouses and old Victorians, Waverly has been swallowed into Baltimore.

-Memorial Stadium site, and a Giant Food store opened on 33rd Street last month.
+History abounds in the community, but residents have an eye for the future.
+A senior housing center, a community playground and a YMCA are taking over the old Memorial Stadium site, and a Giant Food store opened on 33rd Street last month.

 "It's a neighborhood that's been depressed for years, but there's some great housing stock," said Brian Hannon, a real estate agent with Coldwell Banker Residential Brokerage in Roland Park.
 "There's a lot of positive things going on.
 In my opinion, it's one of the next neighborhoods to turn around, like Hampden and Ednor Gardens."